 Of course, parents and guardians are still able to care for a child who becomes emancipated.
 The critical point is that parents and guardians are no longer legally obligated to do so.

 Whenever minor children are concerned, family courts will always take into consideration the best interests of the child.
 Courts typically consider factors such as:

-- Education level of the minor
+- The education level of the minor

-- Maturity of the minor
+- The maturity level of the minor

 - Where the minor is living